PLEASE NOTE – MY RETIREMENT IS LOOMING SO I NOW ONLY REPAIR AND RESTORE BUSH DAC90A RADIOS

 Check earth tags and connections and tighten where necessary.

-Check connections to, and safety of, the mains dropper if applicable.
+Check connections to, and safety of, the mains dropper.

 Replace dial lamp bulbs if blackened or blown.